Results 1 - 10

 A recognition scheme that scales efficiently to a large number of objects is presented.
 The efficiency and quality is exhibited in a live demonstration that recognizes CD-covers from a database of 40000 images of popular music CD's.
 The scheme

-Photo Tourism: Exploring Photo Collections in 3D
+Photo tourism: Exploring photo collections in 3D

 , 2006

 "...
 We present a system for interactively browsing and exploring large unstructured collections of photographs of a scene using a novel 3D interface.
-Our system consists of an image-based modeling front end that automatically computes the viewpoint of each photograph as well as a sparse 3D model of the ..."
+Our system consists of an image-based modeling front end that automatically computes the viewpoint of each photograph as well as a sparse 3D model of th ..."

 Abstract